 (Dark Horse) showed his sensitive but entirely unsentimental touch with this material and he does a great job here, letting his characters tell the stories and refreshing the talking-head format with visits to the abandoned and sometimes skeletal ruins of the places they once lived.
-Peter Calder, in a June 2012 NZ Herald review of Mental Notes
+Peter Calder, in an NZ Herald review of Mental Notes, 23 June 2012

 2020, Writer, Producer, Second Unit - Cinematographer - Film